Solutions To Common Dental Problems

 - Change diet – avoid certain foods such as garlic and onions

-- using fluoride toothpaste to help prevent tooth decay
+- Use fluoride toothpaste to protect against tooth decay

-- clean your tongue after brushing your teeth
+- Brush your tongue after brushing your teeth to remove bacteria

 Seeking Treatment for Bad Breath

-To find out more about treating your bad breath and bad breath solutions, call our friendly staff at Woodville & Seaton Dental Clinic on (08) 8268 5422 or request an appointment online.
+To learn more about treating bad breath and discovering effective bad breath solutions, contact our friendly team at Woodville & Seaton Dental Clinic.